-In order to mitigate these financial pressures, there has been a continual review of costs during the year, with staffing constantly under review and savings made where possible.
+There has been a continual review of costs during the year, with staffing constantly under review and savings made where possible.

 For this reason, whilst the board of directors continues to adopt the going concern basis in preparing the accounts, it is mindful of the extra pressures the school budget is facing.
 Further details regarding the adoption of the going concern basis can be found in the statement of accounting policies.